 A phased budget report outlining actual and committed spend against Budget is reviewed at each Meeting of Council.
-It is important to note that following completion of the main capital programme (in the current financial year) the extent of the Council's exposure to impacts consequential on coronavirus materially add to the legal, risk management, financial, compliance and capacity issues facing the organisation.
+It is important to note that following completion of the main capital programme (previously delayed but expected in the current financial year) the Council continues to be exposed to impacts consequential on Coronavirus which materially add to the legal, risk management, financial, compliance and capacity issues facing the organisation.

-The Committee will be aware from the service planning process, individual project risk registers and this report, of the unacceptable, if unavoidable, level of short/medium term risk being taken by the organisation.
+The Committee will be aware from the service planning and risk management process, individual project risk registers and this report, of the unacceptable, if unavoidable, level of short/medium term risk being taken by the organisation (albeit projected to reduce somewhat, though to still high levels, if the capital programme can be completed in-budget).